Winners Summary

 What is a rollover IRA?

+A rollover IRA is a type of individual retirement account that you open specifically to move money from a workplace retirement plan, such as a 401(k).
+A rollover IRA generally has similar rules as a traditional IRA: You put pre-tax money into it and then, when you retire, you pay income tax on the money you withdraw.
 If you’re moving money between retirement accounts, you want to make sure the new account shares the same tax features as your old account.
 So regular 401(k) money goes to a rollover IRA, and money in a Roth 401(k) goes to a Roth IRA rollover account.
 Otherwise, you risk owing income tax and a 10% penalty on any money you move.

 What are the differences between a rollover IRA and a traditional IRA?

 A rollover IRA is very similar to a traditional IRA.
-In fact, usually a rollover IRA is a type of traditional IRA: Both accounts have pre-tax money sitting in them, and when you withdraw your money in retirement, you’ll owe income taxes.
+In fact, a rollover IRA is usually a type of traditional IRA: Both accounts have pre-tax money sitting in them, and when you withdraw your money in retirement, you’ll owe income taxes.
 (Roth money would go into a Roth rollover.)

 A major difference between a rollover IRA and a traditional IRA is that there’s no maximum rollover amount.
 Say you have $10,000, $50,000 or even a few hundred thousand dollars (nice work, you) in your 401(k).
 You can roll that entire amount into your new rollover IRA.
 In contrast, a regular traditional IRA or Roth IRA has an annual maximum contribution limit of $7,000, or $8,000 if you’re 50 or older.
 (A rollover is not considered a “contribution” by the IRS.)